- What does “no opinion” mean?

 does not require programming expertise.

 CIVS currently supports five algorithms for deciding winners.
-However, many other voting methods have been proposed.
-With tens of thousands of users, CIVS is a great place to evaluate voting methods.
-New voting methods can be plugged into CIVS in a modular way, by creating a new Perl module
+However, many other algorithms have been proposed.
+With hundreds of thousands of users, CIVS is a great place to evaluate voting algorithms.
+New algorithms can be plugged into CIVS in a modular way, by creating a new Perl module